 Conflict Resolution Assistance

-Students may seek conflict resolution assistance from the Director of Student Welfare cvasquez@usa.edu.
+Students may seek conflict resolution assistance from the Executive Director of Student Affairs cvasquez@usa.edu.
 Assistance may be a simple clarification of a University policy or information regarding options for resolving the conflict.
-The Director of Student Welfare may assist by arranging a face-to-face meeting with the other individual/s involved in the conflict, if possible and appropriate under the circumstances.
+The Executive Director of Student Affairs may assist by arranging a face-to-face meeting with the other individual/s involved in the conflict, if possible and appropriate under the circumstances.
 In all cases, USAHS will try to secure a mutually agreeable solution to any situation.

 From time to time, you may interact with other students for whom you have a concern related to their well-being.
 All members of the USAHS community share in our responsibility to alert university officials when a student needs additional support or intervention.
 Please see below for additional information about to notify the university of your concern for another student.